ttoohey/idor/readme.md

 # Basic usage

-The Idor constructor accepts an unsigned int or UUID string identifier, and a model type name that identifies the model class the identifier references.
+The `Idor` constructor accepts an unsigned int, unsigned BigInt, or UUID string identifier, and a model type name that identifies the model class the identifier references.

 The `.toString()` method returns a string that is safe to expose to the client side (the "public id").